superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 | 800 | 0.93 |  1.04 |  0.7  |  0.05 |  0.75 | -0.23 |  0.31 |  0.72 |  0.79 |  0.37 |  0.05 |  1.32 |  0.3  |  1.03 |  0.19 | -1.18 |
 | 199 | 1.5  | -0.75 | -0.07 | -1.02 | -1.29 |  0.23 | -0.6  |  0.06 |  1.04 | -0.15 |  0.77 |  0.53 | -0.47 |  0.62 |  0.38 | -0.18 |

 The index's first column is the hotel ID.
 The next 16 columns (numbered 0-15) represent the learned embedding.
-There are 16 numbers, because we set `vector_size=16`.
+There are 16 numbers because we set `vector_size=16`.

 Now that you have an embedding for each hotel, you're ready to implement your hotel RecSys!